p4ulor/Movies-Manager/Code/README.md

-## In order too use, first install the dependencies in package.json
+## In order to use, first install the dependencies in package.json
 - npm install

 ## Plain run: